SAP-samples/btp-hyperscaler-extension/README.md

 ## Login to SAP Service Manager to Verify Cross consumable services from SAP Business Technology Platform (SAP BTP)

+1. Assign Subaccount Service Administrator Role Collection to your user/

+   Assign the Subaccount Service Administrator Collection, see the step 2 of the Setup section of [The procedure shows how to assign new service administrator role collections to a user of your choice](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/0735965d10b342a393b5a83924dba9b4.html).*

-1. Execute the following command from your Service Manager Control (SMCTL) command-line interface:
+2. Execute the following command from your Service Manager Control (SMCTL) command-line interface:

-    `smctl login -a https://service-manager.cfapps.<region domain> --param subdomain=<subdomain>`
+    `smctl login -a https://service-manager.cfapps.<region domain> --param subdomain=<subdomain name> -u <user.email> -p <password>`

-     To find the region domain for the SAP Service Manager, see [Regions and API Endpoints Available for the Cloud Foundry Environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html#loiof344a57233d34199b2123b9620d0bb41)
+    To find the region domain for the SAP Service Manager, see Regions and API Endpoints Available for the Cloud Foundry Environment
     The subdomain is the subaccount subdomain, in which you would like to register the broker.
 You can find it in the cloud cockpit Overview tab of your subaccount.

-2. Input your user, with an assigned Subaccount Service Administrator Role Collection, and your password.

-    `smctl login -a https://service-manager.cfapps.<region domain> --param subdomain=<subdomain name> -u <user.email> -p <password>`

-    *Note:<br>
-     Assign the Subaccount Service Administrator Collection, see the step 2 of the Setup section of [The procedure shows how to assign new service administrator role collections to a user of your choice](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/0735965d10b342a393b5a83924dba9b4.html).*
+    To find the region domain for the SAP Service Manager, see [Regions and API Endpoints Available for the Cloud Foundry Environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html#loiof344a57233d34199b2123b9620d0bb41)

 3. Check the cross consumable services by entering the following command: